 Land Use Goal 3.
-The City of Compton shall focus industrial development in the southern, westernmost, and north-central portions of the City's planning area as identified on the Land Use Policy Map, to minimize industrial/residential land use conflicts.
+The City of Compton shall focus industrial development in the southern, westernmost, and north-central (Alameda Corridor) portions of the City's planning area as identified on the Land Use Policy Map, to minimize industrial/residential land use conflicts.

-Land Use Policy 3.1.
-The City of Compton will avoid an over-concentration of heavy industrial uses and discourage industrial activities which have the potential to harm the environment and/or produce adverse health effects (e.g., metal plating and processing, dye manufacturers, slaughter houses, petroleum product manufacturers, and industrial operations which use extensive amounts of volatile solvents).
+- □ Land Use Policy 3.1.
+The City of Compton will avoid an over-concentration of heavy industrial uses and discourage industrial activities, through an updated Zoning Code, which have the potential to harm the environment and/or produce adverse health effects (e.g., metal plating and processing, dye manufacturers, slaughter houses, petroleum product manufacturers, oil drilling/fracking and industrial operations which use extensive amounts of volatile solvents). - ☐ Land Use Policy 3.2.
+The City of Compton will maintain or establish separation buffers such as streets and landscaping between industrial land uses and residential land uses.

-- Land Use Policy 3.2.
-The City of Compton will maintain or establish buffers between industrial land uses and residential land uses. - Land Use Policy 3.3.
-The City of Compton will preserve its current manufacturing and industrial base and discourage the intrusion of non-conforming uses into the industrial areas. - Land Use Element Policy 3.4.
-The City of Compton will pursue the upgrading of the North Alameda industrial area through redevelopment and code enforcement.
+Land Use Policy 3.3.
+The City of Compton will preserve and promote its current manufacturing g and industrial base an d discourage the expansion of non-conforming uses into the industrial areas 3.

-Land Use Issue - Commercial Uses in Compton
+- □ Land Use Element Policy 3.4.
+The City of Compton will pursue the upgrading of the North Alameda industrial area through redevelopment, development concessions, and code enforcement. - ☐ Land Use Element Policy 3.5.
+The City will designate the industrial areas of the City with specific area names to promote their identity and the City of Compton.